ConsenSysMesh/Fae/README.md

-# Fae: a functional alternative to Ethereum
+# Fae, a functional smart contract system

 Fae is a smart contract system and blockchain definition with equivalent power to Ethereum but with the following additional benefits: